-What are hubs?
+- What are hubs?

 Soft wheels below 84A need a hub to reinforce the bearing seat in the wheel.
 Under normal conditions, an 84A wheel will hold the bearings, but not under extreme conditions.
-Hubs are used on harder wheels only to lower the weight of the wheel.
+Hubs are used on harder wheels to lower the weight of the wheel.

 Do not worry about the holes, these bubbles do not affect the performance of the wheels and in fact, they prove that the material is truly POLY BD which enhances the performance of the wheels on skating surfaces.

-1) Attach the correct socket wrench (usually 11/16 inch) to the ratchet body of your wrench.
+- Attach the correct socket wrench (usually 1/2 inch) to the ratchet body of your wrench.

-2) Fit the wrench on to the bolt and move the handle right and then left, until the nut reaches the appropriate tightness.
+- Fit the wrench on to the bolt and move the handle right and then left, until the nut reaches the appropriate tightness.

-4) Repeat on the final three nuts.
+- Repeat on the final seven nuts.